vijayavanisabbiti/vijayavanisabbiti/README.md

 ls -A -l
 (File/ Dir starting with . character are hidden files)

-touch
+touch  (to create new file)
-rm -f -r
-cp -r
-mv
-pwd
-cd
-mkdir
-cat
+rm -f -r (rm: remove file, -f: force remove, -r: remove) cp -r  (Copy the content of file from one file to another file) mv  (move/rename the file from one location to another location) pwd (to check the current directory) cd mkdir cat